Rodolfo Martín Villa: Career

-Controversy
+Trial

-Argentine human rights lawyers announced in Madrid on 23 April 2013 that three former Spanish ministers of Franco regime, including Villa, should be arrested and tried due to their alleged participation in the killing of Argentinean citizens.
-Villa is specifically being accused of giving orders of five workers' executions during a labor strike in Vitoria in March 1976.
+Argentine human rights lawyers announced in Madrid on 23 April 2013 that three former Spanish ministers of the Franco regime, including Martín Villa, should be arrested and tried due to their alleged participation in the killing of Argentine citizens.
+Martín Villa was specifically accused of ordering the execution of five workers during a labour strike in Vitoria in March 1976.

+In September 2022, the Argentine court decided by a vote of 2 to 1 that the charge of crimes against humanity levelled at Martín Villa should be annulled.